 STANDARD 13: EN IERGENCY SERVICES AND FIRE DEPARTMENT RECORDS ITEM # RECORD SERIES TITLE DISPOSITION INSTRUCTIONS CITATION 59.
 SAFETY COMMITTEE MINUTES As defined by G.S. § 143-318.10 (b), includes official and reference copies of the governing board and all subsidiary and advisory boards.
-Subsidiary boards are The official minutes of the governing board and its subsidiary boards are considered to be permanent records.
-G.S. § 143-318.10 defined as boards that exercise or are authorized to exercise legislative, policy-making, quasi-judicial, or administrative functions.
-Also includes minutes of subcommittees of the governing board and its subsidiary and advisory boards. b) The official minutes of advisory boards may only be destroyed upon approval by the State Archives of North Carolina.
-The State Archives of North Carolina reserves the right to designate the minutes of any advisory board as permanent.
-See the Microfilm section on page x for instructions on microfilming. c) Minutes of committees or subcommittees may be destroyed when administrative value ends, if the minutes or actions and decisions of the committee are entered as part of the minutes of the parent board.
-If minutes or actions and decisions of the committee or subcommittee in question are not entered as part of the minutes of the parent board, the State Archives of North Carolina reserves the right to designate the minutes as permanent.† Agency Policy: Destroy in office after 3 years 60.
+Subsidiary boards are defined as boards that exercise or are authorized to a) The official minutes of the governing board and its subsidiary boards are considered to be permanent records. b) The official minutes of advisory boards may only be eventse legislative, policy-making, quasi-judicial, or administrative functions.
+Also includes minutes of subcommittees of the governing board and its subsidiary and advisory boards. (i) The onical minutes of advisory or data sing of one detection of the one of the on See the Microfilm section on page x for instructions on microfilming. c) Minutes of committees or subcommittees may be destroyed when administrative value ends, if the minutes or actions and decisions of the committee are entered as part of the minutes of the parent board.
+If minutes or actions and decisions of the committee or subcommittee in question are not entered as part of the minutes of the parent board, the State Archives of North Carolina reserves the right to designate the minutes as permanent. [↑] Agency Policy: Destroy in office after 3 years 60.
 SHELTER FACILITIES LISTING Destroy in office when superseded or obsolete.
 61. STATE OF EMERGENCY ORDINANCES Retain in office permanently.
 62. SUPERFUND AUTHORIZATION RECOVERY ACT INFORMATION FILE Information concerning the location of hazardous waste in the community.
 Destroy in office when superseded or obsolete.

-ITEM # STANDARD 13: EMERGENCY SERVICES AND FIRE DEPARTMENT RECORDS I I EIVI # RECORD SERIES TITLE DISPOSITION INSTRUCTIONS CITATION 63.
-TRAINING AND EDUCATION FILE a) Transfer records documenting training received to PERSONNEL RECORDS (OFFICIAL COPY) page 91, item 29 or VOLUNTEER FIREFIGHTERS PERSONNEL RECORDS page 130, item 66. b) Destroy in office remaining records when administrative value ends.† Agency Policy: Destroy in office after 1 year 64.
+STANDARD 13: EMERGENCY SERVICES AND FIRE DEPARTMENT RECORDS ITEM # RECORD SERIES TITLE DISPOSITION INSTRUCTIONS CITATION 63.
+TRAINING AND EDUCATION FILE a) Transfer records documenting training received to PERSONNEL RECORDS (OFFICIAL COPY) page 91, item 29 or VOLUMITER FIREFIGHTERS PERSONNEL RECORDS page 130, item 66. b) Destroy in office remaining records when administrative value ends,† Agency Policy: Destroy in office after 1 year 64.
 VOLUNTEER FIRE/RESCUE DEPARTMENT LOGS Destroy in office after 3 years.
 65. VOLUNTEER FIREFIGHTERS PERSONNEL RECORDS Official copy of personnel file maintained on each volunteer fireman.
 May include basic information and records and forms relating to the duties, service, suspension, and termination of the volunteer.
 Destroy in office 30 years from date of separation.
 See also VOLUNTEER FIREFIGHTERS MEDICAL RECORDS page 130, item 65.
-66. VOLUNTEER FIREFIGHTERS MEDICAL RECORDS Records concerning asbestos, toxic substances, and blood-borne pathogen exposure, medical examinations required by state or federal law, and records of injury or illness.
+66. VOLUNTEER FIREFIGHTERS MEDICAL RECORDS Records concerning absentos, toxic substances, and bload-borne pathogen exposure, medical examinations required by state or federal law, and records of injury or illness.
 (Does not include Worker's Compensation or health insurance claim records.) a) Destroy in office exposure records 40 years from date of exposure or 30 years from date of separation. b) Destroy in office records pertaining to job-related illness and injury after 5 years. c) Destroy in office results of routine medical examinations and similar records after 1 year.
 Retention Note: Records must be maintained separately from an employee's personnel jacket.
 29 CFR 1910.1020 (d)(ii)